 SUEZ opposes slavery in all its forms.
-This statement has been prepared to meet the requirements of the Australian Modern Slavery Act 2018 (Cth) and constitutes SUEZ's Modern Slavery Statement for the calendar year ending 31 December 2020.
+This statement has been prepared to meet the requirements of the Australian Modern Slavery Act 2018 (Cth) and constitutes SUEZ's Modern Slavery Statement for the calendar year ending 31 December 2021.

-It is submitted as a joint statement on behalf of the SUEZ reporting entities listed on page eight of the statement.
+It is submitted as a joint statement on behalf of the SUEZ reporting entities listed in the statement.
 The statement outlines the actions of SUEZ to identify, assess and address the risks of modern slavery practices across our operations and supply chains.

-This is our first statement issued under the Act.
+This is our second statement issued under the Act.

 All references to "our", "we", "us", "the company" and "SUEZ" refer to SUEZ Australia Holding Pty Ltd (ABN 30 070452 890) and its subsidiaries, unless otherwise stated.
-All references to a year are the calendar year ended 31 December 2020, unless otherwise stated.
+All references to a year are the calendar year ended 31 December 2021, unless otherwise stated.

 This statement was approved by the board of directors of each of the reporting entities covered by it.
-It is signed by the managing director and CEO of SUEZ Australia Holding Pty Ltd, being the Australian parent company and highest entity in the SUEZ Group in Australia.
+It is signed by the Managing Director and CEO of SUEZ Australia Holding Pty Ltd at the time of the close of the reporting period, being the Australian parent company and highest entity in the SUEZ Group in Australia at that time.